 College continues to have on-going processes, which operate throughout the financial year for identifying, evaluating and managing the principal risks and uncertainties faced by the College in undertaking its activities.
 When it is not able to address risk issues using internal resources, the College takes advice from external experts with specialist knowledge.
 Our overall approach is to embed risk management into our governance and operations.
 Policies and procedures within the College are reviewed by the relevant College Committees, chaired by the Master or a delegated member of the Governing Body.
 Financial risks are assessed by the Finance Committee and by the Audit, Risk & Remuneration Committee.
 Investment risks are monitored by the Investment Committee.
-Reputational risks are overseen by the Master and assessed by Governing Body.
+Reputational risks are overseen by the Master and assessed by Governing Body with advice and input from the Audit, Risk and Remuneration Committee.
 Where relevant, a delegated subgroup is convened by Governing Body to consider a particular issue.

 In addition, the Bursar and department heads meet regularly to review health and safety issues.
-The recently created role of Domestic Bursar has added resource in this and other spheres.
-Training courses and other forms of career development are available, when requested or advised, to members of staff to enhance their skills in risk-related areas.
+The fairly recently created role of Domestic Bursar has added significant resource in this and other spheres.
+Training courses and other forms of career development are available to members of staff to enhance their skills in risk-related areas.
 Risk is managed through a combination of policy, reporting, review, training and contingency planning.

 We continue to group our risks under the headings of Governance; Environmental/External; Operational - Students and Welfare, Academic, Conduct and Behaviour, Security, Facilities and Projects, Compliance, Financial and Development.
-Led by the Bursar, the entire Risk Register was reviewed and refreshed in 2022, risk holders looking afresh at certain risks and identifying others.
-Some existing risks had evolved and could be merged with other.
-Control measures were better described, where relevant and the severity and likelihoods of impacts re-evaluated.
+Led by the Bursar, the entire Risk Register underwent a complete review and refresh in 2022, risk holders looking afresh at certain risks and identifying others.
+Some existing risks had evolved and could be merged with others.
+Control measures were better described, where relevant, severity and likelihoods of impacts re-evaluated and some adjustments were made in the assignment of risk-holding.